avpnusr/sabnzbd/README.md

 ===

 Image is automatically updated, when a new version of SABnzbd arrives on GitHub.
+Supported architectures are amd64, arm64, arm.

 The container is lightweight and based on alpine Linux.